zhuxiao/asvbm-experiments/README.md

 ### Performance benchmarking

 Typically, benchmarking results are saved within the `Tier1_eval` directory, with each tool's results saved in the subfolder named after the respective tool.
-Additionally, a local HTML file (`sv_stat_reports.html`) is generated to store the benchmarking results for each user-called set.
-Review the comprehensive benchmarking results more conveniently through the `sv_stat_reports.pdf` file.
+Additionally, a local HTML file (`asvbm_reports.html`) is generated to store the benchmarking results for each user-called set.
+Review the comprehensive benchmarking results more conveniently through the `asvbm_reports.pdf` file.

 The benchmarking results are shown in the table: